cs7641-g13/cs7641-g13.github.io/index.md

 We will use the outcome of PCA for supervised methods, and analyze how it affects the outcome, by comparing with supervised outcomes without the use of PCA.

+The supervised method implements the game winner prediction.
+We already have data around the teams playing each other and the team stats along with the labels which represents which team wins.
+We plan on using the output of our unsupervised learning to generate a few consolidated features for each of the players involved in the game and adding these features to our dataset to make more robust game predictions.

 ### Results and Discussion

 #### PCA analysis